Alura (DC Comics)

-Alura In-Ze is a character appearing in media published by DC Comics, usually those involving Superman.
+Alura In-Ze is a character appearing in American comic books published by DC Comics, usually those involving Superman.
 Alura is the Kryptonian daughter of In-Zee, wife of Zor-El, mother of Supergirl/Power Girl, and paternal aunt (by marriage) of Superman.
 Created by writer Otto Binder and artist Al Plastino, the character first appeared in Action Comics #252 (May 1959).

 The character has appeared in media adaptations of the Superman and Supergirl comics, including live-action films, television programs and video games.
 Alura was portrayed by Mia Farrow in the 1984 film Supergirl.
 Laura Benanti portrayed the character in the first two seasons of the Arrowverse series Supergirl, with Erica Durance taking over the role in season three.

 Publication history

 The character Alura appeared unnamed in Action Comics #252 (May 1959) as part of the origin of Supergirl (Kara Zor-El).
 She was created by Otto Binder and Al Plastino.
 Her role was similar to that of what Lara was to Superman.
 She and her husband, Zor-El, send her to a spaceship from Argo City to Earth to survive.